 Finally, you can also connect your mobile device to your Echo via Bluetooth.
 This lets you use the Echo as a Bluetooth speaker to play music or video audio.

 What Can’t You Do With the Echo?

 The Echo’s limitations are few compared to the other devices.
 Though this is common to all devices, the Echo won’t work with phone calls or any notifications if you’re using it as a Bluetooth speaker.
-If you’re playing some music from your phone and you receive a text, you won’t receive an audible notification when it comes in.
+If you’re playing some music from your phone and you receive a text, you won’t receive notifications.

-Otherwise, the Echo must be plugged into a wall outlet to work.
+Otherwise, you must keep the Echo plugged into a wall outlet to work.
 This means you can’t take it with you on trips, and moving it between rooms is a bit of a pain.
 Compared to the later devices we’ll look at, the Echo also doesn’t have a screen or camera.
 Thus, all of your interactions with the Echo come through voice or via the Alexa app.